andybega/Blair-Sambanis-replication/Tables/Table-1.md

 while all my edited code can be found at `GitHub/Blair-Sambanis-replication/Replication files/replication-3_BM`

-    ## [1] "2020-04-29 12:42:35 EDT"

-1. RM: As a way to maintain transparency and as a poor-mans version of preregistration, I’m saving each step with a time stamp (Date-time group in EDT) and pushing it to GitHub.
+1. RM: As a way to maintain transparency and as a poor-mans version of preregistration, I’m pushing each stepto GitHub, where it will have a time-stamp and track all changes.